mattiasgustavsson/yarnspin/README.md

 Yarnspin games runs on Windows, Mac, Linux, and in browsers using web assembly.

-The documentation is pretty non-existing at the moment - there's just this readme - but it comes with an example "game" which is also a tutorial explaining the key concepts.
+The documentation is pretty thin at the moment - there's just this readme, which is very much work-in-progress and likely incomplete - but it comes with an example "game" which is also a tutorial explaining the key concepts.
 There is also a small game made with Yarnspin, called No Sunshine, and it is open source and available here https://github.com/mattiasgustavsson/no_sunshine

 ## Usage